CAITLIN KELLEY ARCHITECT

 All these experiences impacted me, yet I decided to pursue an undergraduate degree in music at Mills College in Oakland, California.
 I studied with Terry Riley, the famous composer and "father of minimalist music."
 To this day, I still reflect on the compositional advice he once gave me, "taking a small idea and going deep with it like the water in a well is purer than a lot of ideas that stay shallow and go stagnant on the surface like the water in a pond."
 This profound statement has not only been a guiding principle in composing but also in designing.

-My studies then took me to Europe, where for a decade, I taught piano, performed, and exhibited my art.
-Upon returning to the United States, I decided to pursue architecture and embarked upon the path to becoming an architect.
+My studies then took me to Europe, where I taught piano, performed, and exhibited my art for a decade.
+Upon returning to the United States, I decided to pursue architecture.

-I received a Master of Architecture Degree from NewSchool of Architecture + Design in San Diego, where I was also an adjunct faculty member teaching for a few years in the Graduate Thesis Design Studio, Thesis Research, and 2nd Year Graduate Design Studio.
+I received a Master of Architecture Degree from NewSchool of Architecture + Design in San Diego.
+I was also an adjunct faculty member teaching for a few years in the Graduate Thesis Design Studio, Thesis Research, and 2nd Year Graduate Design Studio.